A new United Colors of Benetton pop-up store in New York's SoHo neighborhood has lead to a social media outburst from a few 'offended' parents

 collectively felt the 4 love-making scenes in Jism 2 were over-staying their welcome.
 Once the mutual passion between the two partners was establishment there was no need to prolong the erotic content.

-pulled their Gangster Squad trailer after the Colorado cinema massacre and in addition, are cutting gun scenes out from Dark Knight Rises trailers.
+Warner Bros have pulled their Gangster Squad trailer after the Colorado cinema massacre and in addition, are cutting gun scenes out from Dark Knight Rises trailers.

 It's a small, symbolic concession to show that the violence has shocked the studio to the core.
 It's something that we expected, but could more restrictions be placed on trailers?
 Is this also going to have an impact on gun laws in the future?